reproducibility-challenge/iclr_2019/meteor-S1erHoR5t7/README.md

 ### How to reproduce benchmark

+0. Clone repo:

+    ```bash
+    git clone https://github.com/LoSealL/VideoSuperResolution -b iclr_submit
+    ```

 1. Download dataset and weights

-   1. CIFAR10 downloads automatically
+   1. CIFAR10 will be downloaded in the code automatically.
-   2. CelebA is downloaded [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), and is processed:
+   2. CelebA is downloaded [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), and is processed by:
       ```bash
       python VSR/Tools/DataProcessing/CelebA.py /mnt/data/dataset/celeba/ --n_test=10000
       ```
+      where `/mnt/data/dataset/celeba` is your root to CelebA dataset.
+This will create a `resize64` folder holds `192,599` training patches and a `test64` folder holds `10000` testing patches under that root directory.

-   3. weights are downloaded by `python prepare_data.py --filter="\w*gan"`, which will extract weights into `./Results/`
+   3. Weights are downloaded by using `python prepare_data.py --filter="\w*gan"`, which will extract weights into `./Results/` (*Requires your permission*).

 2. Evaluate GAN models

-   One sample:
+   Example for RGAN:
    ```bash
    cd Train
    python run.py --mode=eval --model=rgan --checkpoint_dir=../Results/rgan --epochs=500 --test=cifar10 --enable_inception_score --enable_fid
    ```

+   Where you can see printed FID and IS value on terminal, and you can also find records file in `/tmp/vsr/<date>/eval_results.csv`.

 3. Generate samples

    ```bash
    cd Train
    python run.py --model=rgan --test=cifar10
    ```

+   Where the generated images are saved in `../Results/rgan/cifar10`.

 4. Train models from scratch